-You feel that your life is difficult, if only occasionally.
-You wonder why fortune picked the wealthy over you as you observe them enjoying lavish vacations and living in mansions.
+You feel that your life is difficult, if only occasionally, and you wonder why fortune picked the wealthy over you as you observe them enjoying lavish vacations and living in mansions.
 I referred to my existence as "terrible" and wished I had been born someone else.
 At gloved dinner parties, how many times did I discreetly, inwardly fume when wealthy Americans with brand-new vehicles made a concerted effort to include me, the weird Mexican artist with a broken command of English?
 I never belonged to the group.
-I was the outsider all the time.
+I was always the outsider.
 Being the last to know made me the outsider even in my own relationship.
 I was confined to the notion that I would always be a poor, sad cripple who learned to paint because of my numerous personal and professional setbacks.
-You could question if popularity or recognition should have made me feel less insecure and inadequate, but they didn't.
-Because emotions originate from within, don't they?
+You could question if popularity or recognition made me feel less insecure and inadequate, but they didn't because emotions originate from within, don't they?
 Since they couldn't get to it, no psychologist could have healed what was wrong with me.
-These feelings that troubled me were only known to me, the quiet outsider.
+The feelings that plagued me were only known to me, the quiet outsider.
 It was a horrible secret of mine.

-You may be a rich and accepted member of country clubs and golf courses, but on the inside, you are still a child who fights to believe in yourself.
+You may be a rich and accepted member of country clubs and golf courses, but on the inside, you are still a child who fights to believe in yourself just as I did.
 Because it makes no difference how much money you have or who you know.
-Insecurity may plague a person for the rest of their lives.
+Insecurity may plague a person for their whole lives.
 Why are some people so confident in themselves when you and I are questioning whether our decisions are correct?
 Why do we second-guess ourselves after doing our best?
 Isn't our best enough?
 Why do we compare ourselves to those who appear more handsome, stylish, intriguing, or younger?
 Because at some point, generally in childhood, we came to the terrible realization that we were not as excellent as other people.
 Somewhere, we failed to meet expectations.
-We were too overweight, not athletic, or not bright enough.
-That's when we withdrew and were quiet, or at least not as confident as we usually were.
+We were overweight, not athletic, or not bright enough.
+That's when we withdrew and were quiet, or at least not as confident as we could have been.
 We started living by pretending we were nobody and hiding in the shadows, or we pretended to be someone we wanted to be but knew we weren't.
-It happened in a single second, so silently that no one saw the difference in us unless they really cared, and there weren't many people watching attentively enough.
+It happened in a single second, silently, so that no one saw the difference in us unless they really cared, and there weren't many people watching attentively enough.

 When we reached maturity, we took our mask or mouth gag with us, and this version became us, on the outside at least.
-We adopted a persona and acted it out.
-We were so well-rehearsed that it was difficult not to act our false roles!
-We had misplaced the authentic, loving selves we were meant to be and replaced them with the flawless me.
-Except when we play a role, we wind up hurting people we didn't mean to.
-We would act out in ways that did not value those around us and would be devastated by the pain we had caused, but it had become our character.
+We adopted a persona and played it out.
+We were so well-rehearsed that it was difficult not to act out our false selves!
+We had misplaced the authentic, loving individual we were meant to be and replaced them with the flawless version.
+Except that when we play a role, we wind up hurting people we didn't mean to.
+We would act out in ways that did not value those around us and would be dismayed by the pain we had caused, but by then it had become our character.
 A character is a way of being that has solidified into a permanent condition, similar to how mud hardens into brick.
 Your character is a collection of other people's assumptions that you have internalized.
-My argument is that if you choose to change as a child, you may still change as an adult.
-It is possible to do a fearless moral inventory to see who you've become.
+My argument is that if you chose to change as a child, you may yet change as an adult.
+Take a fearless moral inventory and see who you've become.
 Not who you claim to be, or even how you act around others, but who you aspire to be.
-You may be whoever you choose at any time, just like you once became a second you.
-It will demand you to honestly evaluate your choices and conduct, which may be difficult.
-How else will you improve your life?
+Because you may be whoever you choose at any time, just like you once became the second you.
+Honestly evaluate your choices and conduct, which may be difficult, but how else will you improve?

-You're well aware that money can only provide fleeting satisfaction.
-Partners and friends can only remain for so long.
+You're well aware that money can only provide fleeting satisfaction and partners and friends can only remain for so long.
 Happiness does not come from such things; it is an inside state.
 The only way to return to the carefree condition of childhood is to be your natural, unmolested self!
 This may be accomplished by taking time away from your regular activities to reflect on your life.
 Are you really where you want to be?
 Are your current connections fulfilling?
 Is your spiritual life blossoming?
 Do you live where and how you wish?
 Are you achieving your most significant goals?
 Most importantly, ask yourself, what quality did you have as a kid that came naturally that you have dropped?
 Because your child was exactly who you were meant to be.
 There was nothing wrong with them whatsoever, even if others did not understand you.
 This is what you must see.
 Your child-self was not wrong; it was always right.
 Yes, you made mistakes, but you always will.
-You have made much worse mistakes as an adult!

 With Love,